-If you're on a plan with more than one meter you'll need to enter the amount for each meter separately.
-In some cases we will ask you about a meter that doesn't seem to appear on your power bill.
-You should put "0" in the box (this is because with some companies, if you haven't used any power they don't print the details on your bill).
+If you are on a plan with more than one meter, you will need to enter the amount for each meter separately.
+In some cases, we will ask you about a meter that does not seem to appear on your power bill.
+You should put "0" in the box (this is because with some companies, if you have not used any power, they do not print the details on your bill).

 If you wish you can add together the amounts from successive power bills and enter that information.
-Just ensure that you get the start date from the first bill, the finish date from the last bill, and that you don't have any bills missing in between.
+Just ensure that you get the start date from the first bill, the finish date from the last bill, and that you do not have any bills missing in between.